 The increasing prevalence of cyberattacks is generally the top concern for CISOs and the drive for most of their day-to-day efforts.
 Few other threats pose a greater risk to a company’s revenue stream, brand value, and general operational capacity.

-Take, for instance, the ubiquitous distributed denial-of-service (DDoS) attacks.
+Take, for instance, the ubiquitously distributed denial-of-service (DDoS) attacks.
 DDoS attacks occur when attackers seek to disrupt a network by flooding it with traffic, congesting it with redundant requests and crippling its ability to function normally.
 For a customer-facing firm dealing in software solutions, such an attack can be deadly in terms of company revenue and customer satisfaction.

 Even for more traditional companies that still use web services for internal operations and data storage, the heavy downtime that could result from damage to vital networks is sure to impact the organization on many levels.
 And such attacks are only growing in frequency, as Corero estimates that there was a 40% year-on-year increase in DDoS attacks in 2018.
-With an estimated average cost to enterprises of $2 million per DDoS attack, it is no wonder that CISOs fear cyberattacks more than ever in 2019.
+With an estimated average cost to enterprises of $2 million per DDoS attack, it is no wonder that CISOs fear cyber attacks more than ever in 2019.

 The potential for malicious actors to access sensitive data during periods of vulnerability could also gravely impact customer trust and do near-irreparable harm to overall brand value.
 Take, for instance, the Equifax data breach of 2017.
-While the root of the vulnerability was apparently out-of-date software on a single web server, it resulted in a breach of the personal information of over 148 million customers, including sensitive data like credit card numbers, driver’s licenses, and Social Security number.
+While the root of the vulnerability was apparently out-of-date software on a single web server, it resulted in a breach of the personal information of over 148 million customers, including sensitive data like credit card numbers, driver’s licenses, and Social Security numbers.
 While Equifax has begun recovering from the massive hit in terms of customer trust, that hasn’t saved the jobs of the company’s top information security officers.
 This merely illustrates the pressures and occupational dangers that CISOs face in their responsibility for the security and integrity of all aspects of company networks.

 2. Organizational Issues